nicolashuberIT/mail-bot/README.md

 5) Also setup a custom message!
 To do this, open includes/mailing.py and check line 44.
 There you can enter a custom message.
 Youse f'string in order to print individual messages.

 To run the programm, there are two possibilities:
-1) setup an venviv to run main.py as standard
+1) setup aa venviv to run main.py as standard
 2) run main.py

 As a final step to initialize the mailing process you're asked to setup the server after having started the main.py script.